wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Install Firebase Tools CLI

-From your terminal, install the Firebase tools with NPM if you don't already have it by typing: `npm install -g firebase-tools`.
+From your terminal, install the Firebase tools with NPM if you don't already have them by typing: `npm install -g firebase-tools`.
 Log in to Firebase using Firebase login by typing: `firebase login`.
 The login process will open your browser for authentication that will either log you in automatically or ask you to add in your credentials.
 Once that's complete you now have the Firebase CLI installed.